nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Exporting data : `export`

 Exports data into a CSV file.
-Can be used to backup the data, or to send the data to colleagues for them to load into their copy of Source Control.
+Can be used to back up the data, or to share the data to others for them to load into their copy of Source Control.

 Format: `export`